-Principal cellist of the Toronto Symphony Orchestra since the 2009/2010 season, Joseph previously held the same position with the Milwaukee Symphony Orchestra.
-He also serves as principal cellist of the Santa Fe Opera, and during the 2008-2009 season, was guest principal cellist of the Honolulu Symphony Orchestra.
+Principal cellist of the Toronto Symphony Orchestra since 2009, Joseph Johnson previously held the same position with the Milwaukee Symphony Orchestra.
+He also serves as principal cellist of the Santa Fe Opera, and during the 2008/09 season, was acting principal cellist of the Honolulu Symphony Orchestra.
 Prior to his Milwaukee appointment, Joseph Johnson was a member of the Minnesota Orchestra cello section for 11 years, during which time he performed numerous chamber music works during the orchestra's Sommerfest, both as cellist and pianist.
 He was a founding member of both the Prospect Park Players and the Minneapolis Quartet, the latter of which was honoured with The McKnight Foundation Award in 2005.

 A graduate of the Eastman School of Music, Joseph Johnson earned his master’s degree from Northwestern University.
 Awards and honours include a performer's certificate from the Eastman School of Music and first prize from the American String Teachers Association National Solo Competition.